-44. Recipient Integrity and Performance Matters
+46. Recipient Integrity and Performance Matters

 The awardee must fully comply with the requirements stipulated in Appendix XII to Part 200 of 2 CFR §200, entitled "Award Term and Condition for Recipient Integrity and Performance Matters."
 See also Article Termination and Enforcement of these terms and conditions for NSF's responsibilities regarding reporting award terminations to the OMB-designated integrity and performance system in accordance with Federal regulation.
-In addition, Article Project Reporting Requirements specifies NSF responsibilities to report in FAPIIS a grantee's failure to submit all required reports.
+In addition, Article Project Reporting Requirements specifies NSF responsibilities to report in FAPIIS an awardee's failure to submit all required reports.

-45. Breach of Personally Identifiable Information
+47. Breach of Personally Identifiable Information

 An awardee that uses or operates a Federal information system or creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of Personally Identifiable Information (PII) within the scope of an NSF award, must have procedures in place to respond to a breach of PII.
 These procedures should promote cooperation and the free exchange of information with NSF, as needed to properly escalate, refer and respond to a breach.
-The awardee must notify NSF upon learning that a breach of PII within the scope of an NSF award has occurred.
+The awardee must notify the cognizant NSF Grants and Agreements Officer upon learning that a breach of PII within the scope of an NSF award has occurred.

-46. Post-award Disclosure of Current Support and In-Kind Contribution Information or in-kind contribution information as part of the proposal submission process (see PAPPG Chapter II.C.2.h), the AOR must submit the following information within 30 calendar days of the identification of the undisclosed current support or in-kind contribution through use of the "Other Request" category in the Notification and Request Module in Research.gov.
+48. Post-award Disclosure of Current Support and In-Kind Contribution Information

+If an organization discovers that a PI or co-PI on an active NSF award failed to disclose current support or in-kind contribution information7 as part of the proposal submission process (see PAPPG Chapter II.D.2.h(ii)), the AOR must submit the following information within 30 calendar days of the identification of the undisclosed current support or in-kind contribution through use of the Notification and Request Module in Research.gov.